ajgifford/keepwatching-types/docs/show_types.md

 **Additional Properties:**

 - `profileId: number` - ID of the profile this show belongs to
-- `watchStatus: FullWatchStatusType` - Current watch status for this profile
+- `watchStatus: WatchStatus` - Current watch status for this profile
 - `lastEpisode: ShowEpisode | null` - Most recently watched episode
 - `nextEpisode: ShowEpisode | null` - Next episode to watch